alanng10/class-lang/Info/Article/Word/a.md

 Word "ver" has meaning that is version.

+Word "task" has meaning that is to be done.

 Word "list" has meaning that is integer multiple.

 Word "table" has meaning that is entry map.